 To ramp up the adrenaline, your personal concierge can arrange a private helicopter tour of Maui’s dramatic volcano craters.
 Want to get up close?
 Reserve a boat excursion to snorkel Molokini Crater or embark on a whale watching tour.

 Make sure you’re back in time for sunset though; there’s nothing more mesmerizing than watching the sun sinking over the Pacific Ocean at Wailea Beach.

 Treat the family to Hawaiian flavors at HUMUHUMU, the resort’s thatched-roof Polynesian restaurant.
 Set above a glittering lagoon, with live music in the evenings, this buzzing eatery recently underwent a major revamp.

 Award-winning Chef Alvin Savella conjures finger-licking plates of grilled mahi mahi and succulent steaks with a zesty Polynesian twist.
 Best of all, keiki (children aged five and under) are invited to eat for free.

 Prefer to stay barefoot by the pool?
 The boulder-strewn Volcano Bar & Grill is equally child-friendly, delivering fresh salads, delicious sandwiches, flame-grilled hamburgers and Mai Tais long into the afternoon.
 And for snacks, smoothies and gelato later on, there’s Café Kula tucked in-between the hotel’s boutiques.

-No vacation is complete without something special to take home as a memento.
+No vacation is complete without something special to take home as a souvenir.

 For something to hang on the wall at home, works by some of Hawaii’s most celebrated artists are on display in the Napua Gallery, and Pink Lilia is the place to go for maxi-dresses and tasseled sandals to pep up your wardrobe.